TrevorSayre/Processing.tmbundle/README.md

 ### Notes on Processing.js

 The method to build for the web is currently naive.
 It will copy your PDE files into the web-export directory and build an index.html, index.css, and processing.js file for you.
-It will then open the web-export directoyr in your default text editor and launch a Terminal window at the web-export directory.
+It will then open the web-export directory in your default text editor and launch a Terminal window at the web-export directory.
 From there, you can launch an http server and view your sketch.
 Any saved edits to the web-export directory will be reflected upon refreshing your page.

 Command to launch an http server:
 `python -m SimpleHTTPServer 8888`